cmap/cmapR/README.md

 ## NOTICE - In submission to Bioconductor

-We're in the process of submitting to Bioconductor and have changed the some of the function naming conventions to comply with their standards.
+We're in the process of submitting to Bioconductor and have changed some of the function naming conventions to comply with their standards.
 Function names that used to contain `.` have been replaced with `_`.
 Hence, `parse.gctx` is now `parse_gctx` and so on.
 Please try that and see if it works.
 There is additional info and examples in the vignettes/tutorial.Rmd.